Climbing Mastodon Peak

 Big Trees Trail

 With the road closures due to the snow, we were a bit limited in where we could explore Sequoia National Park.
-Add to that, my foot issue further compounded what we could do.
+In addition, my foot issue further compounded what we could do.
 Thankfully, the trail that follows Round Meadow was both accessible and something that I should be able to do.
 After visiting the Giant Forest Museum and exploring its exhibits, my wife and I crossed back over Generals Highway and turned right onto the paved path toward Round Meadow.

 We passed the junction to the Sunset Rock trail to our left and continued alongside the road.
 Soon, the trail departed from the road, passing a small meadow.
 After crossing Little Deer Creek, the path reached the accessible parking area.
 Since this trail is mostly flat and is paved, making it perfect for hikers looking for a nice stroll.
 In addition, there are some pit toilets are also located here.